BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-In this article and associated network disaster recovery plan template, we'll examine the issues that should be addressed when preparing and deploying a network disaster recovery plan for voice and data communications.
+In this article and its associated network disaster recovery plan template, we'll examine the issues that should be addressed when preparing and deploying a network disaster recovery plan for voice and data communications.

 On the voice side, growing acceptance of voice over IP (VoIP) technology has increased the importance of robust network security initiatives.
 As VoIP is simply another application using existing network resources, it has vulnerabilities that must be addressed the same as other network-based systems.

 Older PBS systems typically used separate network facilities and did not overlap with data networks.
 However, as it became more cost-effective to share voice and data traffic over digital T-1 lines, the risks to voice communications systems increased.
-Today, with voice, data, Internet access and other network services often sharing the same network resources, it is even more important to protect network access lines and also the interface devices (e.g., routers and switches) that support these services.

 Getting started with network disaster recovery planning